maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 If `>= N/3` correct nodes BV-gossip the same value `v`, `v` is eventually added to the set of binary values (`bin_values`) of each correct node.

 By virtue of gossip, if a correct node gossips a value `v`, `v` is guarenteed to eventually be seen by all other correct nodes.
 Given `>= N/3` correct nodes gossiping the same value for a given variable, every correct node will eventually see that value for this variable, coming from `>= N/3` nodes.
 Because of Step 2, all correct nodes will then be gossiping the same estimate for this variable.
-Since all correct nodes are now gossiping that value, and there are more than `2N/3` of them; each node will eventually see `> 2N/3` instances of that value coming from different node.
+Since all correct nodes are now gossiping that value, and there are more than `2N/3` of them; each node will eventually see `> 2N/3` instances of that value coming from different nodes.
 After each correct node exercises Step 3 of the algorithm, `v` will eventually be added to the `bin_values` of each correct node.

 #### Justification